Keeps vs Hims: Which hair loss treatments are better?

 • Taking a pill requires less effort than applying a medication topically to your scalp.

 So, what are the downsides, you ask?
 Finasteride does require a prescription, and the drug is known to have some unpleasant potential side effects.
 About 2-3% of men may experience lower sperm count, ED, decreased sex drive, and other concerns.
+Furthermore, some studies have suggested an increased risk of mood disorders and suicidality in susceptible patients young men taking finasteride for hair loss purposes.

 Topical finasteride option

 It is a mystery why Hims uses 6% minoxidil in this spray as opposed to the 5% concentration it uses in its foam and solution.
 One study from 2021 looking at a 10% minoxidil solution reports significant adverse reactions compared to the 5% baseline.
-Whether 6% is enough to increase the incidence of those side effects is unclear, but it’s worth noting the difference.
+Whether 6% is enough to increase the incidence of those side effects is unlikely, but it’s worth noting the difference.

 To provide your prescription, both Keeps and Hims give you your initial doctor’s consultation for free.
 Between the two, however, Keeps has a slight price edge over Hims for oral finasteride.
 And since the medicines and the doses are the same, Keeps takes top honors in this category.